bluewolf44/BattleServer/README.md

 # BattleServer
 This project is an online multiplayer battleship game.
 Players can play without signing up, however, signing up and logging in store the player's current and highest win streaks.
 Further functionality can be added to display a leaderboard of the users with the highest winstreaks.

 This application is intended to run in the AWS Cloud.
+The application can be accessed (when running) using this IP: http://52.21.155.9:3000

 ## Project design
 Backend: